wayke-se/components-react/README.md

 | initialQueryParams | URLSearchParams   | undefined                | query, manufacturer, modelSeries, fuelType, gearboxType, branch, color, environmentClass, properties.segment, drivingWheel, price.min, price.max, mileage.min, mileage.max, modelYear.min, modelYear.max |

 #### Note
 By default all filters will be visible.
-If a `filterList` is provided, the order will have effect.
+If `filterList` is provided, the order will have effect.

 example:
 ```javascript